scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final-dx.md

   Layout[Ui].and(name, rating)
 ```

-This is the usual encoding of tagless final that is found in Scala code.
-, but there is still a lot of notational overhead for the developer who has to write this code.
+This is the encoding of tagless final that is common in the Scala community, but there is still a lot of notational overhead for the developer who has to write this code.
 We can use Scala language features to reduce the overhead of writing code using a tagless final style to the point where is a simple as standard code.

 We'll use a combination of five techniques: